Home

 Difference #2: Bookkeeping Method

 Another big difference between Pilot and Bench is the method they use for your bookkeeping.
-Bench uses modified cash-basis bookkeeping.
-Pilot defaults to accrual-basis bookkeeping (though we can do cash-basis upon request).
+Bench only uses modified cash-basis bookkeeping.
+Pilot offers both cash- and accrual-basis bookkeeping.
+If you're unsure which one to go with, our team will provide a recommendation based on your business model.

 Cash-Basis vs. Accrual-Basis Bookkeeping